h1-the-swan/general_exam_jp/inputs/060-coding_documentation.markdown

 The official Infomap algorithm takes additional steps after this point to broaden the search space and avoid local optima.
 These include recursively running the algorithm on the clusters, and freeing individual nodes to move between modules.
 My implementation does not yet include this.

 My implementation can find the optimal four-way partition of the test network.
 It can also find the optimal partition for network (d) in the same figure, in which all nodes are grouped into the same module.
-It run in under 1 second on these test networks (after loading the needed libraries).
+It runs in under 1 second on these test networks (after loading the needed libraries).
 It is able to run the larger karate club network (34 nodes) in under 5 seconds.

 Next steps would include tests on synthetic benchmarks, and further analysis of the results of the karate club network, as well as other standard examples (see section ["Evaluation of community detection methods"](#evaluation)).